 Hello, my name is Tess, and I am a chocoholic.
 Well, I am a raw organic cacaoholic.
 Those of you who know me are well acquainted with my addiction.
-Those of you who are new to this vegetarian recipe blog-- welcome to my obsession.
+Those of you who are new to my blog-- welcome to my obsession.
 Don’t be alarmed.
 I assure you, it is perfectly safe, and downright delicious.
 I will warn you though -- it is highly contagious.
 But be comforted in the knowledge that you can enable this addiction and join our program without too much collateral damage.

 In a previous post introducing my Vegan Chocolate Chilli Pepper Mousse we started at step one in our twelve step program -- “switching to dark unsweetened chocolate”.
 Then we lept ahead to step ten, which was “to embrace a vegan, dairy free, sugar free chocolate mousse”.
 Today we go back a little to step two which is, “we accepted that we could not exist without a hit of chocolate, but found that raw cacao powder provided a depth of flavour, nutrient density, and antioxidant injection that could not be matched”.

-For those of you who are not familiar with raw cacao beans – welcome to chocoholic nirvana!
+For those of you who are not familiar with raw cacao – welcome to chocoholic nirvana!

 Sorry, back to TODAY’S recipe -- the raw chocolate sauce!
 “Oh, Happy Day”, when I can enable my two favourite addictions in one hit – chocolate and coconut!
 I will use any excuse to get a hit of coconut.
 This addiction first started back on a childhood trip to America where our dear friend Bev (from the pumpkin muffin recipe) whipped up some of her famous hot fudge sundaes made with chocolate sauce, fruit, nuts and coconut.
 What can I say?
 It was love at first bite.
 We came home with a suitcase literally full of hot fudge sauce cans, and mum would ration out our stash as a treat for “Sunday night sundaes”!
 For years I happily “coat checked” my liver and colon to enable my addiction on family movie night.

 I use the loving earth raw cacao powder which is the best raw cacao powder I have found.
 When I break open the seal of that can the hairs in my snout start dancing and my tongue flops out onto the floor begging for a fix.
 Only the most adept Coloratura Soprano could do the experience justice.
 The intensity and depth of flavour makes me weak at the knees.
-If you are looking for sensational Vitamix recipes and tasty blender recipes this one is a winner.
-Give this raw chocolate coconut butter a go in your blender (I like to use my Vitamix) and let your inner addict sing.
-It is delicious and guilt free.
+Give this raw chocolate coconut butter a go in your blender and let your inner addict sing.